cedrickchee/chatgpt-universe/README.md

 - [OpenAI has privately announced a new developer product called Foundry (Tweet)](https://twitter.com/transitive_bs/status/1628118163874516992), which enables customers to run OpenAI model inference at scale with dedicated capacity.
 (GPT-3.5 Turbo appears to be referring to the ChatGPT Turbo model)
 - [Don't believe ChatGPT - we do NOT offer a "phone lookup" service](https://blog.opencagedata.com/post/dont-believe-chatgpt)
 - [My class required AI.
 Here's what I've learned so far](https://oneusefulthing.substack.com/p/my-class-required-ai-heres-what-ive)
+- [Emergent Deception and Emergent Optimization](https://bounded-regret.ghost.io/emergent-deception-optimization/) - Have you wonder why LLMs simply predicting the next word leads to planning abilities (like human-spoken words or novels/histories)?
+This piece on emergence in LLMs research try to address that question.
+The takeaways: there's two principles the author find useful for reasoning about future emergent capabilities: 1) capabilities that would lower training loss will likely emerge in the future.
+2) as models get larger and are trained on more and better data, simple heuristics tend to get replaced by complex ones.
+Principle (1) means LLMs trained to predict words get lower loss if they can simulate planning abilities.

 ## Prompting (Prompt Programming[^5])*